valoran-M/C_programming_language/Chapter2-Types_operators_Expressions/exercises/README.md

     Write the fonction htoi(s), which converts a string of hexadcimal digits (including an optional 0x or 0X) int equivalent ineger value.
     The allowable digits are 0 through 9, a through f, and A through F.

+## Exercice 2.4

+    Write an alternate version of squeeze(s1, s2) that deletes in string s1 that matches any character in the string s2.

+## Exercice 2.5